Saba River (Japan)

-The Saba River (佐波川, Sabagawa) is a river located in central Yamaguchi Prefecture, in the San'yō region of western Honshū in Japan.
+The Saba River (佐波川, Sabagawa) is a Class A river located in central Yamaguchi Prefecture, in the San'yō region of western Honshū in Japan.
 It is also written as "鯖川".

 Overview

 The Saba River is 57 km long and has a watershed of 423 km2.
 It rises from Mikamine in the Suō Mountains located on the border of Shimane Prefecture, flows further south through Lake Ohara (Sabagawa Dam), crosses the Chūgoku Expressway, turns to the southwest, crosses the northwestern part of Hōfu city, and then flows into the Suō Sea of the Seto Inland Sea.
 Local governments in the watershed are Hōfu City, Yamaguchi City, and Shūnan City.

 Origin of the name

 During the early Kamakura period, the Kamakura shogunate earmarked the revenues of Suō Province for use in rebuilding the great national temple of Tōdai-ji in Nara, which had been destroyed during the Genpei War.
 Tōdai-ji dispatched the noted monk Chōgen in 1186 to raise funds and to procure the necessary timber and other raw materials from the mountains of Saba District in Suō.According to legend, when Chōgen overhear some of the workers complaining that they had not eaten any fish since they left Yamato, he wrote a magical pray on a piece of scrap wood, which turned into a mackerel ("saba") when he tossed it in the river.